vladvoicux64/Cargo/README.md

 # Installation & Setup
 Copy the contents of the repository and install the libs contained in requirements.txt.
 Enter your credentials on the connect page, they will auto-magically be saved.
 # Connecting to a server
 This application requires an SFTP server to work.
-AFter getting the credentials of your server, input them in their respective fields in the *Connect* tab and click the connect button.
+After getting the credentials of your server, input them in their respective fields in the *Connect* tab and click the connect button.
 You should get a message confirming the connection:

 <img width="605" alt="image" src="https://github.com/vladvoicux64/Cargo/assets/77429938/da116ef4-69b5-49e4-a764-87f08b62042a">